Uchchhishta Ganapati: Iconography

 The elephant-headed god is described to be red in colour in the Mantra-maharnava, while mentioned as dark in the Uttara-kamikagama.
 Another description describes him to be blue in complexion.
 The deity is described to have four or six arms.
 He is described to be seated, sometimes specifically noted in on padmasana (a lotus pedestal).
 The Uttara-kamikagama elaborates that he wears a ratna mukuta (jewelled crown) and has a third eye on his forehead.

 The Kriyakramadyoti mentions that the god carries in his six hands: a lotus (in some descriptions, a blue lotus), a pomegranate, the veena, an akshamala (rosary) and a rice sprig.
 As per the Mantra-maharnava, he carries a bana (arrow), a dhanus (bow), a pasha (noose) and an ankusha (elephant goad).
 The Uttara-kamikagama says that the god has four arms and holds a pasha, an ankusha and a sugarcane in three hands.

 Rao classifies Uchchhishta Ganapati as one of the five Shakti-Ganesha icons, where Ganesha is depicted with a shakti, that is, a female consort.
 The large figure of Ganesha is accompanied with smaller figure of the consort.
 The nude devi (goddess) sits on his left lap.
 She has two arms and wears various ornaments.
-In the Uttara-kamikagama, she is called Vighneshvari and is prescribed to be sculpted as a beautiful, young maiden.
+In the Uttara-kamikagama, she is called Hasti Pisachi and is prescribed to be sculpted as a beautiful, young maiden.
 The fourth hand of Uchchhishta Ganapati touches the genitalia of the naked goddess.
 The Mantra-maharnava prescribes that the god should be depicted as though he is trying to have intercourse.

 The textual descriptions generally do not correspond to the sculptures of the deity.
 Uchchhishta Ganapati is always shown with a naked consort, who is seated on his left lap.
 The god is generally depicted with four arms and holds a pasha, an ankusha and a ladoo or a modak (a sweet), while the fourth arm hugs the nude goddess around her hip.
 She holds a lotus or another flower in the left hand.
 Instead of his hands, the tip of his elephant trunk touches the yoni (vagina) of the goddess.
 Occasionally, the goddess touches the lingam (phallus) of the god with her right hand.
 The god is depicted ithyphallic in the latter icon.
 Such erotic imagery is restricted to his four-armed form.

 Cohen notes that many Ganesha icons are depicted with a shakti, seated on his left hip.
 She holds a plate of modaks in her lap and the god's trunk reaches into it, to fetch the sweet.
 The trunk is taken as a symbolic of an "erotic bond" between Ganesha and the goddess.
 The Uchchhishta Ganapati takes the idea a step further, by eliminating the bowl of sweets and allowing the trunk to reach the goddess' yoni.
 This erotic iconography reflects the influence of the Tantric Ganapatya (the sect that considered Ganesha as the Supreme Being) sects.
 The pomegranate is also a symbol of fertility, often represented in the icons of the sects.